As You Were

 "Not true; Scott told us there was a Horcrux to the north.
 It's not much to go on, but we might be able to narrow it down," Hermione countered.

 "Manually, if we have to.
 The closer we get, the more precise the shape should be."

 "Only if the shape is still showing him this thing at all," Harry pointed out.
 "His first clue might be the only one we get."

 "Well, let's hope that's not the case."
 Hermione briefly hesitated.
-"It's not ideal, Harry, but we may need to bring more people into the know… The Order have resources we don't, and the more of us looking, the better our chances are."
+"It's not ideal, Harry, but we may need to bring more people into the know.
+The Order have resources we don't, and the more of us that are looking, the better our chances are."

 Harry's eyes darkened, his stance gaining a clear tension.
 "And the better our chances of Riddle finding out what we're doing."

 "Dumbledore left this to me.
 If he'd thought the Order could help, he would have told them," Harry said with a tone of finality.